 The LG UN7000 doesn't have a local dimming feature.
 The video above is provided for reference only.

-Disappointing peak brightness.
+This TV has disappointing peak brightness.
 The LG UN7000 doesn't get bright enough to combat glare.
 It stays consistent with different content, but it quickly loses its brightness as images stay on the screen for longer, as seen in the difference between the peak and sustained window results.

 We measured the SDR peak brightness after calibration in the 'Expert (Dark Room)' Picture Mode with Backlight at max, and all other image processing disabled.